mdondrup/ena-tool/README.md

 # ena-tool
-A simple command-line tool to create and manage ENA projects.
+A simple command-line tool to create and manage ENA projects and object.

 A Perl script that allows to create submission projects and umbrella projects in ENA.
+Also: can send any status change request to the XML api.

 ## Installation